ags799/learn-go/README.md

     make integration-test

-then stopping the Docker container
+then stopping the Docker containers

     make docker-stop